thewca/wca-regulations/wca-regulations.md

     - 9f11) For "Mean of 3" rounds, if the competitor has at least one DNF or DNS result, their average result for the round is DNF.
     - 9f12) For "Best of X" rounds, rankings are assessed based on the best result per competitor.
 The following are used to compare results:
         - 9f12a) For timed results, "better" is defined as the shorter time.
-        - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
+        - 9f12b) For 3x3x3 Fewest Moves, "better" is defined as the shorter solution length.
-        - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on the number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
+        - 9f12c) For 3x3x3 Multi-Blind, rankings are assessed based on the number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, or if only 1 puzzle is solved, the attempt is considered unsolved (DNF).
 If competitors achieve the same result, rankings are assessed based on total time, where the shorter recorded time is better.
 If competitors achieve the same result and the same time, rankings are assessed based on the number of puzzles the competitors failed to solve, where fewer unsolved puzzles are better.
     - 9f13) For "Mean of 3" and "Average of 5" rounds, rankings are assessed based on the ordering of the averages/means of the competitors, where "better" is the smaller recorded result.
     - 9f14) For "Mean of 3" and "Average of 5" rounds, if two or more competitors achieve identical average/mean results, rankings are assessed based on the best attempt per competitor, where "better" is defined as the smaller recorded result.
     - 9f15) Competitors who achieve the same result in a round receive an identical ranking for the round.